-If you or a loved one is struggling with addiction, drug rehab is one of the most effective long-term treatment options.
+If you or a loved one is struggling with addiction, drug rehab or behavioral health treatment is the most effective long-term treatment option.

 In this guide, we’ll share information about the drug rehab process, how to find and pay for a treatment facility, life after drug rehab, and much more.

 Drug rehabilitation, also known as drug rehab, addiction treatment, detox, typically refers to a residential facility that specializes in treating addiction.

 Rehab centers, like Destination Hope, generally offer medical, therapeutic, psychological, and physical support during recovery.
 The goal of drug rehab is to give individuals the tools they need to live a healthy, successful and sober life.
 Successful treatment helps people stop using drugs, stay drug-free, and be productive in the family, at work, and in society.

 Drug Rehab Facts